If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 - If possible, back up your Fitbit’s data to the app by syncing your device and/or export your data from your online Fitbit account using your account’s dashboard Data Export setting

-- For smartwatches like the Versa, go to Settings app > About > Factory Reset
+- For smartwatches like the Sense and Versa Series, go to Settings app > About > Factory Reset

 - For trackers like the Charge or Inspire, go to Settings > Clear User Data or Settings > About > Clear User Data